regisftm/owasp-toronto/demo/04-tigera-scanner.md

 # 4 - Scan Images for Vulnerabilities with **tigera-scanner**

-From now on we will work connected in the `control-plane` node.
-For convenience, I am assuming that all commands will be executed as `root`.
-To escalate your privilege, use:
+From this point forward, we will work directly on the control-plane node.
+Assume that all commands execute as the `root` user.
+To elevate your privileges, please use the following command:

 ```bash
 sudo su - root
 ```

-Lets start by cloning a repository that contains two versions of a website and create the images from the Dockerfiles.
+Let's start by cloning a repository containing two website versions and creating the images from the Dockerfiles.

 1. Clone the website repo.